-But then, the character encounters some unknown people, and immediately we see nothing has changed. “should I kill them before they see me?” he thinks, “if I say hello, will they just shoot me?”
+But then, the character encounters some unknown people, and immediately we see that nothing has changed. “should I kill them before they see me?” he thinks, “if I say hello, will they just shoot me?”

 That idea, though, might as well put this novel in the fantasy section.

 3 Replies to “Oryx and Crake by Margaret Atwood: greed kills”